 Because of many things, Damascus is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Damascus really has some of the features that families look for when choosing a good community to raise children.
 Is Damascus perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small town, Damascus has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Damascus, a lot of people use the subway to get to work every day though Damascus is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Damascus is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Vietnamese.